-You are honored, you are grieving, and you are potentially overwhelmed by the task in front of you.
+You are honored, grieving, and potentially overwhelmed by the task in front of you.
 You have been named as the co-executor of a friend’s estate.
 It is your job to make sure that the estate is administered properly, but it is not your job alone.
 Instead, you share the responsibility with the person who has been named as your co-executor.

 Will This Make the Estate Administration Easier or Harder?

 It is difficult to say whether it is easier or harder to have a co-executor administer an estate plan with you, but we can tell you that it will make things different.
-If the will names co-executors then it is important to know that:
+If the will names co-executors, it is important to know that:

 - Both executors must sign the initial petition with the probate court.